pellcorp/creality-wiki/docs/config_overrides.md

-The `~/pellcorp-overrides` stores custom cfg and conf files as well as customisations you have made to some of the core config files such as printer.cfg.
+The `pellcorp-overrides` directory stores custom cfg and conf files as well as customisations you have made to some of the core config files such as printer.cfg.

 The following core config files can have overrides saved for them: